Ancient Nubia – Sudan

 Meals Included: Breakfast, Lunch, Dinner

 Today you will finish crossing the Bayuda desert and again cross the Nile on a local ferry boat.
-As you drive along the other side of the Nile catch a glance of more than 40 pyramids located on top of a hill, some of them perfectly preserved that belong to the Royal Necropolis of Meroe.
+As you drive along the other side of the Nile catch a glance of more than 40 pyramids located on top of a hill, some of them perfectly preserved and belong to the Royal Necropolis of Meroe.

-Day 10 : Meroe - Royal Necropolis Of Meroe - Royal City - Meroe Camp
+Day 10 - Meroe - Royal Necropolis of Meroe - Royal city - Meroe Camp

 Location: Meroë